grunk-dev/grunk/docs/usage.rst

        return l + r;
    };

-grunk let's you delay the evaluation of the function until the result is queried.
+grunk lets you delay the evaluation of the function until the result is queried.

 .. code-block:: cpp